ansible/awx/docs/docsite/rst/release_notes/known_issues.rst

 Login via HTTP requires workaround
 ====================================

-To access controller nodes behind your load balancer (in traditional cluster controller installs) via HTTP, refer to the procedure described in the :ref:`Troubleshooting section <administration:admin_troubleshooting>` of the |ata|.
+To access controller nodes behind your load balancer (in traditional cluster controller installs) via HTTP, refer to the procedure described in the :ref:`Troubleshooting section <admin_troubleshooting>` of the |ata|.

 Job slicing and limit interactions
 =====================================